KhaleelKhan/tu-darmstadt-latex-thesis/README.md

 4. Edit the template from this repo according to your needs

-5. Run `latex`
+5. Run `pdflatex`.
+I am using seperate directory `build` for all build related files.

-6. Run `makeglossaries thesis` from the command line to sort and typeset glossaries and list of acronyms/symbols
+6. Run `makeglossaries thesis` from the command line to sort and typeset glossaries and list of acronyms/symbols.
+Make sure you run this from `build` directory or where ever `.aux` file is present.

-7. Run `biblatex`
+7. Run `biblatex`.
+This also should be run from `build` directory.

-8. Run `latex` for the last time and enjoy the output
+8. Run `pdflatex` for the last time and enjoy the output

 ## Features